Scholarship for Scotland domiciled students.

 The Scotland Scholarships are available to assist Scotland domiciled students with living costs during their undergraduate study.
 This award reflects the University's commitment to widening access to Scotland domiciled students.

-The Scotland Scholarship* provides the most generous support to Scotland-domiciled students.
-Standard scholarships of between £500 and £2,000 are being offered to Scotland domiciled undergraduate students, with enhanced awards of £3,000 available to students who meet certain other criteria.
+The Scotland Scholarship* provides the most generous support of between £500 and £2,000 to Scotland-domiciled undergraduate students, with enhanced awards of £3,000 available to students who meet certain other criteria.